 Part A Cancer Coverage

-Cancer Testing and treatment administered during a hospital stay are covered by Part A’s hospitalization coverage.
+Part A hospitalization coverage covers cancer Testing and treatment administered during a hospital stay.
 Before Part A begins to pay, however, you must meet a deductible.

 If you have multiple hospital stays, you may end up paying the deductible more than once.
 Part A also pays the full cost of the first 20 days in a skilled nursing facility after cancer surgery, and it covers hospice care at a certified hospice facility.

 A Medigap plan can reduce your costs by paying your Part A deductible.
 It also provides expanded benefits for hospital stays and hospice care.